evolvingstuff/vdw2/content/posts/20-reasons-for-not-taking-vitamin-d-debunked.md

 1.  **Unsure if Vitamin D will help, and not want to wait for months to find out**

-   * Take a <a href="/posts/overview-loading-of-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Loading of vitamin D">loading dose</a> and see results in as little as a week
+   * Take a [loading dose](/posts/overview-loading-of-vitamin-d) and see results in as little as a week

-   * <a href="/posts/treating-vitamin-d-deficiency-in-senior-women-such-as-50000-iu-daily-for-15-days--a-month-review" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Treating Vitamin D deficiency in senior women – such as 50,000 IU daily for 15 days then twice a month – Review April 2019">50,0000 IU daily</a> for a week is a typical loading dose
+   * [50,0000 IU daily](/posts/treating-vitamin-d-deficiency-in-senior-women-such-as-50000-iu-daily-for-15-days--a-month-review) for a week is a typical loading dose

 1.  **Believe that food (still) has the right nutrients needed for health**